 Create & Stick to a Budget

 Make a budget on monthly timelines that makes room for all your essential needs and expenses.
 However, make sure you leave some amount of money to “have fun”.
-Stick to this budget like you would stick to your life.
+Stick to this budget and watch your savings grow!

 Downgrade Your House & Car

-Ask yourself if you can live in an apartment instead of a separate house, or if you can share living expenses with a few roommates?
+Ask yourself if you can live in an apartment instead of a huge house, or if you can share living expenses with a few roommates?

 Also, consider if you need a new car or if you can do with a used one for your needs?